 All lighting in the Airstream Atlas is LED and most will require a replacement fixture should it go out or malfunction.
-Most lighting can be operated from multiple control panels connected to the Multiplex System.
+Most lighting can be operated from control panels connected to the Multiplex System.
 The main touch screen control panel is located on the front overhead behind the passenger seat.
 The Circuit Control Board is located in the lower portion of the full height entry cabinet behind the passengers seat and is accessed by removing the false panel.
 Other control panels located throughout the touring coach include; on the wall next to the sofa, galley area, and bathroom.
-These panels control an array of lighting in their respective locations, as well as, the power shades, slide out bed, TV lift, and water pump.